Colombia's aviation regulator conditionally approves Avianca, Viva Air merger

 Both LATAM Airlines and JetSMART Airlines had also expressed an interest in acquiring Viva.

-(Reporting by Luis Jaime Acosta Writing by Oliver Griffin Editing by Paul Simao)
+(Reporting by Luis Jaime Acosta Writing by Oliver Griffin Editing by Paul Simao, Kirsten Donovan)

 ((Oliver.Griffin@thomsonreuters.com; +57 304-583-8931;))